Clearer acceleration and lateral force feedback in Protern

 • The build-up and release of acceleration through the turn is easier to follow

-• Side-by-side videos: Acceleration comparison (absolute and relative)
+• Side-by-side videos: Acceleration comparison, absolute and relative

-Protern video side by side video comparing smooth vs raw acceleration
+Protern Video smooth vs raw acceleration comparison

 Lateral g overlay